 On or before June 30, 2020, and no later than the 30th day of every month following, until otherwise ordered by the Commission, each Utility shall file written responses and updates in subsequent months to the following requests for information.
 The responses should be current as of the end of the month immediately preceding.
-Additionally, these responses will be submitted regardless of whether the Utility has previously provided written responses to similar requests from Commission
+Additionally, these responses will be submitted regardless of whether the Utility has previously provided written responses to similar requests from Commission Staff:

-Staff:3

-- Provide information regarding changes in payment behavior or patterns and account receivables levels since the declaration of the State of Emergency on March 13 and the Governor's Emergency Order #3 issued on March 17.
-Such information should be provided for each utility rate class. - Receivable balances for March, April and May 2020 are lower than the same months in 2019 but are similar to the same months in 2016, 2017 and 2018. - 94% of our customers are residential customers.
-The remaining 6% are split among several other classes (commercial, industrial, churches, campgrounds, municipal, etc) which are too small to give relevant comparisons. - As of 6/15/20 the number of customers who would be on the disconnect list is similar to the levels prior to the pandemic. - 2) Provide the following data for each utility rate class: - The number, and percentage, of customers who made partial or no payment in March, April, and May of 2019 and 2020. - March 2019 548 accounts with no payments (14%) - March 2019 is different compared to other months.
-It may be due to the fact that February is a short month so the due date for February's payment was in March, and then March's bill was also due in March, so this may have caused more people to have made a payment in that month. - March 2020 1349 accounts with no payments (34%) - April 2019 1283 accounts with no payments (34%) - April 2020 1343 accounts with no payments (34%) - May 2019 1439 accounts with no payments (38%) - May 2020 1371 accounts with no payments (35%)
+- 1) Provide information regarding changes in payment behavior or patterns and account receivables levels since the declaration of the State of Emergency on March 13 and the Governor's Emergency Order #3 issued on March 17.
+Such information should be provided for each utility rate class. - Receivable balances for June 2020 are lower than the same month in 2019 but are similar to the same month in 2017 and 2018.
+This may be due to the current water restrictions in place because of the current drought situation in NH. - 94% of our customers are residential customers.
+The remaining 6% are split among several other classes (commercial, industrial, churches, campgrounds, municipal, etc) which are too small to give relevant comparisons. - As of 7/29/20 the number of customers who would be on the disconnect list is similar to the levels prior to the pandemic. - 2) Provide the following data for each utility rate class: - The number, and percentage, of customers who made partial or no payment in June of 2019 and 2020. - June 2019 1,260 accounts with no payments (34%) - June 2020 1,375 accounts with no payments (35%) - Our software system can't give us the number of customers who made partial payments. - The number, and percentage, of customers who made partial or no payment in June of 2019 and 2020 and did not have an outstanding balance during the prior six months. - Our software system can't give us the number of customers who made partial payments or compare no payments against the previous six months. - 3) Describe any programs or initiatives undertaken to assist customers specifically as a result of the COVID-19 pandemic, the State of Emergency, Emergency Order #3, and the related stay-at-home restrictions.